-The Individuals with Disabilities Education Act (IDEA) grant program requires Local Education Agencies (LEAs) to meet maintenance of effort (MOE) as a condition of receiving these federal funds This means that LEAs may not reduce the amount of local, or State and local, general funds they spend for the education of children with disabilities below the amount they spent for the preceding fiscal year in which they met MOE.
+The Individuals with Disabilities Education Act (IDEA) grant program requires local education agencies (LEAs) to meet maintenance of effort (MOE) as a condition of receiving these federal funds This means that LEAs may not reduce the amount of local, or state and local, general funds they spend for the education of children with disabilities below the amount they spent for the preceding fiscal year in which they met MOE.
 (34 CFR 300.203)

-Charge special education expenditures to the appropriate function with an Operational Unit code.
-Attach area code 320 when reporting special education expenditures in all funds.
-However, only General Fund 100 is used in the MOE baseline calculations.
+Charge special education expenditures to the appropriate function with an operational unit code.
+Attach the area of responsibility (AOR) code 320 Special Education when reporting special education expenditures in all funds.
+However, only the 100 General Fund is used in the MOE baseline calculations.